Service design glossary

 A visualization tool that helps to understand what the customer says, thinks, does and feels about a specific product or service.

 Example in context: Thanks to the empathy map we could empathize with the customers feelings.

 The specific experiences of employees within an organization.

 Example in context: The overall employee experience has improved significantly since we moved to the new office.

 If you'd like to learn more on how to mLearn the basics of EX management

 The scientific description of the behaviors, values, and beliefs of different peoples and cultures.

 Example in context: By engaging in ethnographic research the team was able to have a comprehensive understanding of the customers they were designing services for

-Example in context: By focussing on experience design, the owners of the cafe were able to create a place that was simultaneously relaxing and inspiring for people to have their morning coffee in
+Example in context: By focussing on experience design, the owners of the cafe were able to create a place that was simultaneously relaxing and inspiring for people.

 A service that accounts for user experience across any and all touchpoints, from the initial moment they have a need until the end where they have resolved their need for help.